| | |

-Baked Coconut Lime Rice
+Baked Coconut Rice

-Why bake rice in the oven
+Why bake rice in the oven?

 Anyone who thinks that making rice is as easy as boiling water is, well, just wrong.
 I think that the fact that there is an actual appliance made for JUST that purpose speaks to how easy it is to mess up.

+But a rice cooker, while a surprisingly affordable appliance, is not something I’m willing to give up valuable counter space for.
 Not when there’s a way to make rice that is just as easy and just as foolproof, using kitchen equipment I already have!

 The most popular way to make rice is of course on the stovetop, but when I do, one (or more) of these four things happens at least 90% of the time.